NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/README.md

     -n, --namespace=        Kubernetes namespace to create new workspace in.
 If not specified, workspace will be created in namespace "default".
     -p, --cpu=              Number of CPUs to reserve for JupyterLab workspace.
 Format: '0.5', '1', etc. If not specified, no CPUs will be reserved.
     -b, --load-balancer     Option to choose a LoadBalancer service instead of using NodePort service.
 If not specified, NodePort service will be utilized.
+    -r, --mount-pvc         Option to attach an additional existing PVC that can be mounted at a spefic path whithin the container.
+Format: -r/--mount-pvc=existing_pvc_name:mount_point.
+If not specified, no additional PVC will be attached.

 ```

 ##### Example Usage